MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-automatic-record-creation-and-sla-agreements.md

 The migration landing page shown below is what will display for first time users and provides the following:
 1. An overview of both ARC and SLAs rules
-2.	**Total** - Displays the number of legacy rules available overall
+2.	**Total** - Displays the number of legacy rules available overall.
-3.	**Migrated** - Displays the number of rules you have completely migrated
+3.	**Migrated** - Displays the number of rules you have completely migrated.
-4.	**Pending** - Displays the number of rules you have pending migration (includes failed rules, partially or incomplete migrated rules, and rules that have not been attempted)
+4.	**Pending** - Displays the number of rules you have pending migration (includes failed rules, partially or incomplete migrated rules, and rules that have not been attempted).
-5.	**Migration status** - Displays whether migration has started
+5.	**Migration status** - Displays whether migration has started.
-6.	**Refresh** - Allows you to update migration status
+6.	**Refresh** - Allows you to update migration status.
-7.	**Start migration** - Allows you to begin the migration process
+7.	**Start migration** - Allows you to begin the migration process.

 > ![Migration Tool First Time User Overview](media\migration-tool-first-time-users-1.png  "Migration Tool First Time User Overview")